zaubererty/docker-ttrss/README.md

 # docker-ttrss

+Note: This Dockerfile is a modified version of https://github.com/clue/docker-ttrss.git which adds some features, plugins and themes I wanted to have in my own tt-rss setup.

+Tiny Tiny RSS' root now is in the subdirectory ttrss, e.g. http://<yourhost>/ttrss

+Feel free to tweak this further to your likings.

 This docker image allows you to run the [Tiny Tiny RSS](http://tt-rss.org) feed reader.
 Keep your feed history to yourself and access your RSS and atom feeds from everywhere.
 You can access it through an easy to use webinterface on your desktop, your mobile browser